URF005/MKZ-Learning/LMS-MKZ/README.md

 - Users can purchase subscriptions for accessing premium content or features.
 - Implement a subscription management interface that allows users to:
   - View available subscription plans
-  - Select and purchase a subscription plan via Razorpay
+  - Select and purchase a subscription plan via local transactions
-  - Cancel an existing subscription